Probing Qubit Noise with a Channel-Resolved Post-Markovian Master Equation: Results

-\end{enumerate} Figure~\ref{fig:cp-div} shows a triangular heat–map of $ \lambda_{\min}[\chi_{t,s}] $ over the domain $ 0 \le s \le t \le T $.
-We use the “magma” colormap such that for the light yellow region, $ \lambda_{\min}\approx 0 $ which indicates CP–preserving regions.
-While for the orange to dark red region $ \lambda_{\min}<0 $ and purple $ \lambda_{\min}\ll 0 $ mark violations of CP–divisibility.
-The presence of extended red–purple patches in the plots provide clear evidence of non–Markovian memory effects in our system.
+\Cref{fig:cp-div} shows triangular heat maps of $\lambda_{\min}[\chi_{t,s}]$ over the domain $0\le s\le t\le T$.
+The light-yellow regions, where $\lambda_{\min}\approx0$, are consistent with CP intermediate dynamics within the reconstruction resolution.
+In contrast, extended orange to purple regions have negative minimum eigenvalues and therefore indicate violations of CP-divisibility for the inferred intermediate maps.
+Because pseudoinverse-based intermediate maps can be sensitive to conditioning, we interpret these negative regions as a diagnostic of non-Markovian memory effects.
+In our analysis the pseudoinverse $S_s^+$ was computed using \texttt{numpy.linalg.pinv}.
+This routine uses an SVD-based pseudoinverse: singular values smaller than $10^{-15}\sigma_{\max}$, where $\sigma_{\max}$ is the largest singular value of $S_s$, are treated as zero and are not inverted.

-\subsection{Information Backflow}
+\subsection{Information backflow}

-A second signature of non-Markovianity is the backflow of the information from environment to system.
-As we discussed in the Section.~\ref{sec:info-backflow}, both trace distance and quantum relative entropy are contractive under a CPTP map $\Phi_t$:
+A second signature of non-Markovianity is the backflow of information from inaccessible degrees of freedom to the system.
+As discussed in \cref{sec:info-backflow}, both trace-norm distance and quantum relative entropy are contractive under CPTP maps.
+A statistically significant temporary increase in either quantity is incompatible with CP-divisibility and provides evidence of information backflow.

-For Markovian noise, the map is CP-divisible.
-Therefore, these two quantities are monotonically decreasing over time in the Markovian case, and the increase of these two quantities signifies that the information flows back from the environment to the system.

-In our experiments, we consider two orthogonal input pairs:
+In our experiments, we consider two orthogonal input pairs for the main qubit: